microsoft/microsoft-r/rserver-arm-templates/hdinsight/README.md

 Instructions to use R Server Operationalization are provided [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-r-server-get-started#using-microsoft-r-server-operationalization)

-After setting up SSH tunnel, you can remoteLogin() using the following command :
+After setting up SSH tunnel using the above documentation, you can remoteLogin() using the following command :

 ```R
 remoteLogin("http://localhost:12800", username = "admin", password = "Microsoft@2017")